-Turn on the AC power.
+• Turn on the AC power.
 The green AC Power On Indicator should be lit when the alarm is operating from AC power.

-NOTE: Attaching AC power first, without rotating the alarm onto the mounting bracket, will result in a false low battery trouble condition chirp (see Troubleshooting Guide).
-You need to activate the battery to eliminate the false low battery trouble condition chirps.
-Attach unit to mounting bracket very soon after applying AC power to avoid false low battery notification.
+NOTE: Attaching AC power first, without removing the battery pull tab, will result in a false low battery trouble condition chirp (see Troubleshooting Guide).
+You need to activate the batteries to eliminate the false low battery trouble condition chirps.
+Remove the battery pull tab to avoid false low battery notification.